Eugene-Arutyunov/tundra/input/journal_EN.md

 Inspected summer and winter sleds

 Tomorrow we’ll stay put again — we’re waiting for the swell to go down

+June 11

+Unconditional acceptance of fate eliminates the stress of self-realization.
+If you are born a Nenets, you will be a Nenets, if you are born a Kshatriya, you will die a Kshatriya.
+The joy of choosing, finding oneself, and self-realization has a high price in the form of stress and the risk of self-deception and failure)

 June 12